-- > Financial need - ➤ High school graduation or its equivalent or proof of enrollment in an eligible postsecondary program prior to July 1, 2012 and pass a nationally recognized ability to benefit test. - > Satisfactory academic progress towards graduation - Registration with selective service when 18 25 years old (if required by law) - ➤ Valid SSN - > Status as-a U.S. citizen or eligible noncitizen - > Enrollment in an eligible program with regular student status - > Signature on a statement that financial aid will be used for educational purposes. - > Signature on a statement that student is not in default or owes a refund for previous federal student loan/grant.
+- ➢ Financial need - High school graduation or its equivalent Satisfactory academic progress towards graduation - Registration with selective service when 18 25 years old (if required by law) - Valid Social Security number - Status as-a U.S. citizen or eligible noncitizen - > Enrollment in an eligible program with regular student status - > Signature on a statement that financial aid will be used for educational purposes. - Signature on a statement that student is not in default or owes a refund for previous federal student loan/grant.

 Federal Direct Stafford Loans (subsidized and unsubsidized) and Federal Direct PLUS Loans are also available to Title IV participants.
 Interested individuals should contact the Financial Aid Office for more details pertaining to loan eligibility and terms for repayment.
-Information is also available on the Department of Education's web site www.ed.gov/studentaid.
+Information is also available on the Department of Education's web site www.studentaid.gov.